jhauraw/jhaurawachsman.com/content/resume.md

 +++
 title = "Résumé"
-summary = "Jhaura is an internet business entrepreneur with core skills as a senior level web developer on full-stack SaaS web apps, front-end responsive UI/UX designs, PHP (frameworks, OOP), and Internet Marketing, with twenty years focus on Lead Generation.
+summary = "Jhaura is an internet business entrepreneur with core skills as a CTO, senior level web developer on full-stack SaaS web apps, front-end responsive UI/UX designs, PHP (frameworks, OOP), and Internet Marketing, with twenty years focus on Lead Generation.
 View his résumé online and/or download as PDF." feature = "resume.webp" caption = "Pixel perfect code and design."
 +++